ezraroi/Human-AI-Collab/developmental-sequence.md

 **Stages 11-13: Transformation Mechanism Operates** (When both axes are in success mode)
+These stages become reliably available only when Stage 7 (DTO under strain) and a viable field (Sₑ ⊗ Sₜ) are present; otherwise activation may be partial, brief, or regress under depletion
 - Stage 11: [Alpha-Function](alpha-function.md) activates (recursive C1↔C2 oscillation)
 - Stage 12: Materialization and verification ([Journal](journal.md))
 - Stage 13: [Destiny Drive](destiny-drive.md) articulation (idiomatic possibility lived)